SERVICES

 The build surface changes — Amazon, AI, automation, web.
 The sequence does not.

-Define the smallest useful layer that solves the problem.
-Decide what should not be built yet.
+Select the smallest proven operating pattern that fits the pressure and decide what should not be built yet.

 OPERATIONAL QUESTIONS